On average across the year,

 On average across the year, yes, Washington, United States is colder than St. Petersburg, Florida .
 Washington, United States has an average minimum temperature of 7°C/45°F and St. Petersburg, Florida has an average minimum temperature of 19°C/66°F.

-no, Washington, United States has less rain than
+Does Washington, United States have more rain than St. Petersburg, Florida?

 Washington, United States's wettest month is November, with an average monthly rainfall of 141mm, which is drier than St. Petersburg, Florida's wettest month (August, with an average monthly rainfall of 303mm).